-Critical to the use of ICT for teaching and learning are the desktop PC's/Laptops which are in use throughout the school at each of the Trust Member sites.
+Critical to the use of ICT for teaching and learning are the several hundred desktop PC's which are in use throughout the school.
 Maintaining the reliability, security and efficiency of these units is of paramount importance to the school / Trust.